apbendi/use-dai/README.md

 <h1 align="center">Use Dai</h1>

 <p align="center">
-	<b>A currated, commuity compiled list of everywhere you can use the decentralized Dai stablecoin</b>
+	<b>A curated, community compiled list of everywhere you can use the decentralized Dai stablecoin</b>
 </p>

 <p align="center">